10 best memory foam pillows that give more comfort and support for a better night's sleep

 Good news is that there is now a wide range of decent ones to choose from – each with their own USPs – and growing numbers of people swear by them for a good night’s kip.

-Memory foam was developed in the 1970s for NASA as a way to improve seat cushioning and crash protection for aircraft seats.
-Made from a substance called viscoelastic, it moulds to the body in response to heat and pressure, resulting in an even distribution of body weight.
-Once the pressure is removed, it returns to its original shape.
+It was NASA that first introduced memory foam back in the 1970s to improve seat cushioning and crash protection for aircraft seats.
+Moulding to the body in response to heat and pressure, it allows for a completely even distribution of body weight.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.